Canon EOS M50

-The Canon EOS M50, called Canon EOS Kiss M in Japan, is a digital mirrorless interchangeable-lens camera announced by Canon on February 26, 2018 and sale began on March 23, 2018.
+The Canon EOS M50, called Canon EOS Kiss M in Japan, is a digital mirrorless interchangeable-lens camera announced by Canon on February 25, 2018 and sale began on March 23, 2018.

 As with all of the Canon EOS M series cameras, the M50 uses the Canon EF-M lens mount.
 An adapter is available for use with Canon EF lenses.
+The camera, as well as some lenses, are available in either black or silver.